By Andrea Wachter, LMFT

 While it is important to stay open to working on relationship issues (if your partner is willing to respectfully discuss them), it is equally essential that you stop putting all your focus on your partner’s wants, needs, and feelings, and begin to regain your own sense of self.
 You were (hopefully) okay before you met your partner, and if the relationship ends, you can be okay again.

 Your partner may be unsure about the relationship, but what are you unsure about?
 What do you want?
 What are you unwilling to live with?
 What do you need to be different if the two of you were to stay together?

-In addition to dealing with moment-to-moment self-care during a life crisis, it is essential that you also begin, when you are ready, to use this time as an opportunity to find things that fulfill you.
-Not only will this help you in the present, but it will create hope for the future.
-And as a bonus, people who feel joy and do things they feel passionate about are much more attractive to their partners than people who are chronically depressed and overly dependent.
+In addition to dealing with moment-to-moment self-care during a life crisis, it’s essential that you also begin (when you’re ready), to use this time as an opportunity to find things that fulfill you.
+Not only will this help you now but it will also create hope for your future.
+And, as a bonus, people who feel joy and do things they feel passionate about are much more attractive to their partners than people who are overly dependent.